Save Your Own Basil Seeds

 Near the end of the first summer that I ever grew basil, these beautiful flower stalks emerged from the center of the plant.
 I'd heard that you're supposed to remove any flowers because flowering compromises the flavor of the basil leaves, but I was knee-deep in being a mom to two toddlers, and the last thing on my mind was removing flowers from a plant.
 So I let the thing flower, and the bees seemed pretty happy about it.

-In a couple of weeks, those flowers had dried into little brown florets, these beautiful little spikes of brown crunchy things.
+In a couple of weeks, those flowers had dried into beautiful little brown florets.

 Just about that time, my mom came to visit (and help with the babies, thankfully) and showed me how I could crush the ends of those little brown florets between my fingers.
 Two to three little black dots would drop right out of each and every single flower.
 These weren’t just dots— these were seeds!
 We're talking thousands of basil seeds inside these flowers that I'd let just hang on the plant in the last month of its growth.